 Our global emergency aid programme has historically provided financial assistance to evacuate the dogs of Puerto Rico after Hurricane Maria hit, supplied emergency funding for vet services in Bethlehem and Gaza during the conflict, supported in Afghanistan, aided partner shelters in Lebanon during the ongoing situation in that region, and provided emergency funds to our adoption partners during the Covid pandemic.

-At least 12 million people have fled their homes in Ukraine since the war began.
+Over 12 million people have fled their homes in Ukraine since the war began.
 For many, this conflict has also forced some to leave their beloved pets behind to an unknown fate.
 Bordering countries, such as Romania and Poland have been praised for their acceptance of both the lucky pets and the abandoned animals who have been able to escape the conflict zone.

 Many have arrived carried in the arms of their owners, with no time to grab their harness, lead, a blanket to keep them warm, or even some food to keep them nourished.
 Many have also crossed the borders unvaccinated, carrying parasites, and diagnosed with tick-borne diseases on arrival, which has resulted in the need for a continuous supply of urgent medical resources, along with food and general essential items to neighbouring countries.